thriveweb/deking-new/content/pages/about-process.md

-      In 12 months’ time, we will return to do a maintenance check as part of the care and warranty package we provide. (link to document )
+      In 12 months’ time, we will return to do a maintenance check as part of the care and warranty package we provide.
     title: Enjoy
 bannerTitle: Easter Patio special offer
 bannerDescription: |-